 The health care provider will perform a complete physical examination to help determine the cause of your symptoms.
 Blood and urine tests will be done.

-The following laboratory tests can confirm and help diagnose hyponatremia:
+Lab tests that can confirm and help diagnose low sodium include:

-The cause of hyponatremia must be diagnosed and treated.
-If cancer is the cause of the condition, radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.
+The cause of low sodium must be diagnosed and treated.
+If cancer is the cause of the condition, then radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.

 Other treatments depend on the specific type of hyponatremia.